From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Introduction

 \item \textbf{Game-theoretic framework.} We develop a game-theoretic framework that models GenAI providers and Q\&A forums as strategic, interdependent agents---each optimizing distinct yet interconnected utilities.
 This formulation reinterprets their interaction as a cooperative rather than adversarial game, encompassing both full-information and asymmetric-information settings and providing a foundation for analyzing stable, mutually beneficial equilibria.

 \item \textbf{Data-driven game simulation.} We empirically instantiate the proposed framework through large-scale simulations of a realistic GenAI-Forum game, using real data from multiple Stack Exchange communities and open-source LLMs.
 Our analyses reveal a systematic misalignment between GenAI's improvement potential (perplexity) and forum engagement value (view counts), confirming that their interaction constitutes a genuine strategic game rather than an optimization problem.
-Across extensive data-driven experiments, our learned acceptance-aware mechanism recovers over half of the ideal full-information utility for both agents---achieving 46--52\% of GenAI's learning potential and 56--66\% of forum engagement---without disclosing private information.
+Extensive data-driven experiments and robust bootstrap analysis show that our learned acceptance-aware mechanism recovers over half of the ideal full-information utility for both agents.
+Specifically, it achieves 51\%--63\% of GenAI's learning potential and 58\%-70\% of forum engagement---without disclosing private information.
 These findings demonstrate that adaptive, game-theoretic interaction can produce substantial mutual gains even under asymmetric information.

 \end{itemize}